hdShang/arxiv-daily/docs/cs-CV/2025-12-15/papers/251213639v1-charge-a-comprehensive-novel-view-synthesis-benchmark-and-dataset-to.md

 ---
 layout: default
-title: Charge: A Comprehensive Novel View Synthesis Benchmark and Dataset to Bind Them All
+title: "Charge: A Comprehensive Novel View Synthesis Benchmark and Dataset to Bind Them All"
 ---

 # Charge: A Comprehensive Novel View Synthesis Benchmark and Dataset to Bind Them All